“The One Thing”.

 From amongst the various starter templates available, you could select a template relevant to your business or product.
 Since we will be creating a single product site in WooCommerce, we will select the ‘eCommerce’ option.

 You could also consider the ‘AppPlus’ starter template.
 Yes, some amount of customization would be required.
 But, if you would like to have a single page for your one product store, well, this is an option you could consider.

-However, you would have to purchase the Astra ‘Growth Bundle’ to use the ‘AppPlus’ starter template.
+However, you would have to purchase the Astra ‘Business Toolkit’ to use the ‘AppPlus’ starter template.

 Alright.
 So once you have selected the template of your choice, in this case, the ‘Simply Natural’ template, you get to preview the various pages, such as Home, About Us, and then Contact Us.
 You could also preview a working model of the website, by clicking on the ‘Preview Simply Natural Site’ button.

 Congratulations on installing the Astra theme and WooCommerce!

 In addition to accessing your website, go ahead, and visit the ‘Store’ link on your website.
 You will notice a few products listed.
 These are some sample products created automatically when you install WooCommerce.